What to Do If You Encounter a DWI Checkpoint in Missouri

 How to Check for DUI Checkpoints in Missouri

 It is relatively easy to check for DUI checkpoints in Missouri since they are set up in deterrence.
-In Missouri, checkpoint information is highly publicized in the target locations using High Visibility Enforcement tactics to enhance law obedience.
+In Missouri, sobriety checkpoint information is highly publicized in the target locations using High Visibility Enforcement tactics to enhance law obedience.

 Not all agencies agree to publicize as they feel it will move away impaired drivers.
 The supreme court declared checkpoints legal in 1990.
 Announcing inspection points in public limits the element of surprise and intrusion of privacy hence avoiding the fourth amendment (unlawful search).